Meowuu7/AutoGPart/README.md

 We use the same dataset as the one used in [4].
 We re-split the dataset to better test the domain generalization ability of the model.

 The dataset can be downloaded via [Traceparts](https://www.traceparts.com/) (original version).

-Put the file under `data/` folder and unzip it.
+## Data

+### Mobility-based part segmentation

+## Checkpoints

+There are two kinds of checkpoints:

+- Optimized distributions for the constructed supervision feature space
+- Pre-trained segmentation network using the searched intermediate supervisions

+### Mobility-based part segmentation

+Please download optimized distribution parameters and trained models from [here](https://drive.google.com/drive/folders/1oPocnUABlkRbO9wmwmKHCy2VM-BZrUDm?usp=sharing).

 ## Unsolved Problems

 - ***Unfriendly operations***: Sometimes the model will sample operations which would result in a supervision feature with very large absolute values.
 It would scarcely hinder the optimization process (since such supervisions would cause low metric values; thus, the model using them will not be passed to the next step), making the optimization process ugly.

   The problem could probably be solved by forbidding certain operation combinations/sequences.
-Feel free to submit a pull request if you can solve it.
+And please feel free to submit a pull request if you can solve it.

+- ***Unnormalized rewards***: Reward values used for such three tasks may have different scales.
+It may affect the optimization process to some extent.
+They could probably be normalized using prior knowledge of generalization gaps of each task and its corresponding training data.

 ## Reference